 Anti-social behaviour

-You can pay an environmental Fixed Penalty Notice (FPN) online
+You can pay an environmental Fixed Penalty Notice (FPN) online.

 Harassment

-Every person regardless of their background has the right to live in Hillingdon without fear of harassment.
-Incidents of harassment and discrimination often have a long lasting effect and can create a climate of fear and intimidation.
-We are committed to doing everything possible to tackle the causes of harassment and discrimination and providing support to communities throughout the borough.
+Every person - regardless of their background - has the right to live in Hillingdon without fear of harassment.
+Incidents of harassment and discrimination often have a long-lasting effect and can create a climate of fear and intimidation.

 What is harassment?

-Harassment is when someone behaves in a way which makes you feel distressed, humiliated or threatened.
-It could be someone you know, like a neighbour or people from your local area or it could be a stranger - for example, someone on the bus.
-Examples of harassment include:
+Harassment is when someone behaves in a way that makes you feel distressed, humiliated or threatened.
+It could be someone you know, such as a neighbour, or people from your local area, or it could be a stranger.

 • unwanted phone calls, letters, emails or visits